cloudforet-io/api-doc/content/en/secret/v1/Secret.md

 ### update_data

-Updates encrypted data of a specific Secret resource.
-For example, to change the parameter `data`, external data to encrypt, you can use `update_data` to create new encrypted data based on the changed `data` and store it in the Secret resource.
+Updates a specific secret's data.
+Updated secret is encrypted and stored securely.